Gear Guide: 8 Great Jackets for Summer Riding

 Ventilation: Get Some.

-Riding in the heat of summer can be a huge drag if you’re not getting proper airflow.
+Riding in the heat of summer can be a huge drag if you’re not wearing gear that provides proper airflow.

 The natural survival instinct is to ditch the jacket altogether, and achieve instant comfort by wicking sweat away with a twist of the throttle.

-But here’s the rub: while nothing beats riding in a t-shirt on a hot day, if things go wrong, you can bet they'll go really, really wrong.
+But here’s the rub: while nothing beats riding in a t-shirt on a hot day, if things go sideways you'll be leaving some skin on the road.
+Let's avoid that.

 Picking out the right summer riding jacket is a balancing act of minimizing material and maximizing airflow, all without sacrificing protection.
 And, of course, when it comes to the style quotient, the goal is to not also sacrifice your own self respect.

-We've curated a list of class-leading vented summer jackets from some of the best brands in the business—all AA rated, all Union Garrage approved, and all ready to ship.
+We've curated a list of class-leading vented summer jackets from some of the best brands in the business—all AA rated, all Union Garage approved, and all ready to ship quick so you can get on with your ride.

 ///